 Balancing external with internal Internet safety ‘tools’

-As we welcome in a new year, some thoughts on the promise and protective properties of compassion and resilience for our children (and all of us)…
+In preparation for a new year, some thoughts on the promise and protective properties of compassion and resilience for our children (and all of us)…

 In the US and probably many other countries, the Internet safety discussion has focused largely on external safeguards: filtering, monitoring and other parental control tools, household and school rules, state and federal laws.
 Those can be helpful in the quest to increase children’s wellbeing online and offline, especially if caregivers and rulemakers are applying them thoughtfully and recalibrating for age-appropriateness the way parents typically do.
 But external protections aren’t the only kind.
 They’re not the only kind of protection kids need at a time when connectivity is as mobile as our kids are, a time when we seem to have less control over our kids’ connectivity all the time and when – even when we feel we do – they have plenty of workarounds.